madden09deluxe/madden09deluxe/README.md

 KeepinItTeal - Creator of a a few stadium assets ported from Madden 08 FF Mod and Uniform Templates

-j4ck01 - Creator of uniforms Ported from Madden 08 FF Mod

 1312qohelet - Creator of uniforms ported from Madden 08 FF Mod